Local Government Elections

 Can I vote for the Shire President?

 Yes, from 2023 the Shire President position will be popularly elected, meaning that all electors in the district will vote for their preferred candidate.
+The Shire President position will have a term of four years, with a new President being elected at every second election cycle.

 Can a candidate run for both President and Councillor positions?